URLs will be parsed automatically

 1. Name of Organization

 When the constitution is completed, the members must vote to ratify the Constitution and this has must be done by 2/3 vote.
 A record of this ratification should be kept in a set of minutes that a temporary secretary kept for the organizational meeting(s).

 ELECTION OF OFFICERS

 SELECTION OF AN ADVISOR

 An advisor is determined to be an employee of the University and not a student.
 When selecting an advisor, you should consider persons who have training, interest or expertise in the purpose of the club.
-If it is a Jogging Club, then perhaps it would be best to select someone form the Physical Education Department who specializes in jogging.
+If it is a Jogging Club, then perhaps it would be best to select someone from the Physical Education Department who specializes in jogging.
 It's always best to do so, but in cases where this is impossible, you should try to select someone who will best meet the organization's needs.
-This person is responsible to attend all meetings and activities sponsored by the organization and should be readily available for advice, and to sign appropriate forms.
+This person is responsible for attending all meetings, out-of-state travel and activities sponsored by the organization and should be readily available for advice, and to sign appropriate forms.

 Once the Advisor has been selected, you should then fill out the Authorized Signature Form.

 The Authorized Signature Form was designed to allow the Student Activities Office and the Student Activities Business Office (SABO) to know exactly which club members of the organization are allowed to sign paperwork for the organization.
 These signatures will be needed when the organization plans to spend funds, therefore, it is mandatory that documents are countersigned by the advisor.
 In the event of a vacancy, a new Authorized Signature form should be completed when new executive members are elected.